How Toxins Create Inflammatory Responses & Raise Stress Levels

 One of the very first things to do is stop eating processed foods.

-Many of the ingredients in these foods are hormone disrupters, which can also raise inflammation.
+Many of the ingredients in these foods are hormone disrupters.

 Some of these foods even require us to heat them in the microwave with the plastic wrapping still on them.
 This allows these chemicals to leach from the plastic into the food itself.